hacktoon/nami/README.md

 - Solve `[Violation] 'input' handler` message by lazy evaluating commands

-### LandformLayer
-  - type of stretch often make waterfalls or rapids
-  - canyon / volcano / reef

 ### TopologyLayer
-- Use sampling to create capitals instead of all cities
+- Set city type using a fill from capital point
   - the bigger the distance of capital, less development on places
+  - depending on realm type, can grow less or more cities
   - Put inns/outposts at borders of city radius
 - Cities next to salt lakes are ruins
-- Set city type using a fill from capital point
 - Each city in block map can occupy tiles as zones or neighborhoods
 - Dungeon types and levels like cat quest
   - dungeons at high level like 79
 - Add city ruins on dry rivers or dry land
 - Start a fill to determine city area
-- connect sites inside a radius
 - create junction points between two route points to set midpath detours
   - follow road and calc nearest junction start

+### LandformLayer
+  - type of stretch often make waterfalls or rapids
+  - canyon / volcano / reef

 ### SociologyLayer